 Vacation Rentals Limited to a Quarter of the Year by Regulation

-Full-time hosts will be forced to rent their properties to more long term guests like students or business travellers for the rest of the year.
+Full-time hosts will be forced to rent their properties to more long-term guests like students or business travelers for the rest of the year.
 Managers will have to choose the time of year when they want to use their properties for their vacation rental businesses.
 For many owners, 90 days, a quarter of the year is not enough.

-It is important to consider that while this regulation has effectively only just legalised short term rentals, the industry was booming before this period.
+It is important to consider that while this regulation has effectively only just legalized short-term rentals, the industry was booming before this period.
 When it was basically illegal the industry still managed to thrive.
-Is this regulation a way to actually curtail short term rentals?
+Is this regulation a way to actually curtail short-term rentals?
 The limits before were poorly defined and people used this to their advantage.
 The enforcement was sporadic and ineffective.
-Have governments realised that this might actually be a way to reduce short-term rentals in a real way?
+Have governments realized that this might actually be a way to reduce short-term rentals in a real way?

 So, how about a two-tier system?
-One that allows people to utilise their properties when they are not in them and another that recognises professional hosts.
-This second tier for professional owners would be more regulated, requiring licences and inspections to ensure quality and measured amounts of hosts in each area with licences being rescinded for violations.
-Could having well dispersed hosts that meet standards of quality, safety and social responsibility be a way to leaven the problem?
-Are professional host not going to be more invested in ensuring standards of safety and quality?
-If you had a set number of ‘host licenses’ in areas you could effectively regulate the industry and standardise quality whilst still allowing the population of the city to utilise their empty properties for the planned 90 days.
+One that allows people to utilize their properties when they are not in them and another that recognizes professional hosts.
+This second tier for professional owners would be more regulated, requiring licenses and inspections to ensure quality and measured amounts of hosts in each area with licenses being rescinded for violations.
+Could having well-dispersed hosts that meet standards of quality, safety, and social responsibility be a way to leaven the problem?
+Are professional hosts not going to be more invested in ensuring standards of safety and quality?
+If you had a set number of ‘host licenses’ in areas you could effectively regulate the industry and standardize quality whilst still allowing the population of the city to utilize their empty properties for the planned 90 days.

-By allowing unregulated short-term rentals for 90 days, the London council is tacitly saying that short term rentals by homeowners do not compromise the ‘residential integrity’ of local areas.
-What it doesn’t limit is the amount permitted in one area, or the times when the properties can be rented.
+By allowing unregulated short-term rentals for 90 days, the London council is tacitly saying that short-term rentals by homeowners do not compromise the ‘residential integrity’ of local areas.
+What it doesn’t limit is the amount permitted in one area or the times when the properties can be rented.
 With the upcoming regulation, there is nothing to stop low-quality or unsafe rentals operating in a cluster, either close to residential areas or in established hotel territory.
-As well as being grouped together in terms of proximity, the 90 day regulation means that these properties are likely to be operating in a concentrated area and during a concentrated time period.
+As well as being grouped together in terms of proximity, the 90-day regulation means that these properties are likely to be operating in a concentrated area and during a concentrated time period.
 This is being coupled with plans to continue adding 2000 extra hotel rooms to the current total every year until 2026.
-Is this not a recipe to create effective tourist ‘ghettos’ the centres of cities like London during the most popular months?
+Is this not a recipe to create effective tourist ‘ghettos’ the centers of cities like London during the most popular months?

 These professional hosts are not the destructive force that they can be painted as.